ARGen: Affect-Reinforced Generative Augmentation towards Vision-based Dynamic Emotion Perception: Method

 where $g_{min}$ and $g_{max}$ represent the minimum and maximum values of the guidance strength respectively.

-\textbf{Policy.} The policy network takes $[c,r]$ as input and outputs three-headed logits $s_T, s_a, s_b$, providing policy distributions over their respective discrete sets.
+\textbf{Policy.} The policy network processes $[c,r]$ to output three-headed logits $s_T, s_a, s_b$, defining probability distributions over their respective discrete action spaces.
 The joint policy is factorized as:

-The strategy network employs a self-attention mechanism to fuse $c$ and $r$, followed by a multi-head MLP.
-During training, sample $u$ from $\pi$.
-During testing, select the action corresponding to the maximum weight for each head to obtain parameters.
+Architecturally, the policy network employs a self-attention mechanism to fuse condition $c$ and reference $r$, followed by independent multi-layer perceptron (MLP) heads.
+Actions are sampled from $\pi$ during training, while deterministic $\arg\max$ decoding is applied during inference.

-\textbf{Reward.} We designed four types of rewards to evaluate the generation performance: temporal reward $R_S$, quality reward $R_Q$, facial reward $R_F$ and expression reward $R_E$.

-For generated video $V = \{V_m\}_{m=1}^M$, $R_S(u)$ denotes the normalized step size preserved relative to the maximum step size in $S_T$. $R_Q(u)$ comprehensively evaluates both intra-frame quality and inter-frame consistency.
-The former reflects image sharpness and contrast, while the latter measures the smoothness of video frames.
-The weighting parameter $\alpha = 0.6$ is referenced from relevant literature \cite{tu2021ugc}, where $Q_m$ and $Q_M$ denote per-frame and mean video quality metrics. $R_F(u)$ represents the proportion of faces appearing in the video, where $p_m$ indicates the probability of face presence.
-We aim for all generated videos to contain faces.
-To encourage less exaggerated facial expressions in generated videos, we designed an expression amplitude reward: $R_E(u)$.
-This reward measures expression intensity by calculating the L2 norm of the AU vector for each frame and normalizes it against an empirically determined maximum reasonable amplitude $a_{max}$.
-For details on how these rewards will be implemented, please refer to Section D of the Supplementary Materials.
+\textbf{Reward.} For a generated video $V = \{V_m\}_{m=1}^M$, $R_S(u)$ denotes the normalized remaining step size relative to the maximum steps in $S_T$. $R_Q(u)$ balances intra-frame quality (sharpness and contrast) and inter-frame consistency (smoothness).
+Following \cite{tu2021ugc}, we set the weighting parameter $\alpha = 0.6$, where $Q_m$ and $Q_M$ represent per-frame and mean video quality metrics. $R_F(u)$ calculates the proportion of frames containing faces based on the face presence probability $p_m$.
+To penalize exaggerated facial motions, the expression amplitude reward $R_E(u)$ measures intensity via the $L_2$ norm of the per-frame AU vector, normalized against an empirical maximum amplitude $a_{max}$.
+Implementation details for these rewards are provided in Supplementary Materials Sec.D.